collective/collective.emaillogin4/README.txt

 that is defined.
 This is a recent addition to PAS, currently under development.

-When a login name is chosen, the 'login_name' key of the data gets set and the login name is returned.
+When a login name is chosen, the `login_name` key of the data gets set and the login name is returned.

 These changes are intended to be merged to ``plone.app.users``.